Overview

 Legal Internships Program

-Through the Legal Internships Program, you can experience working in a legal environment such as a court, law firm or community legal centre, with an organisation’s in-house legal team or with a barrister.
-These experiences will develop your practical legal skills and help you identify the area of law in which you'd like to practise.
-Curtin Law School has developed relationships with a range of organisations to offer legal internship placements to our students through this optional unit.
+You can experience working in a legal environment such as a court, law firm or community legal centre, with an organisation’s in-house legal team or with a barrister.
+These experiences will develop your legal skills and help you identify the area of law in which you'd like to practise.

 Practical Legal Training

-Complete your entire pathway to legal practice through Curtin.
-After gaining your Bachelor of Laws, you can complete our Practical Legal Training (PLT) course, the Graduate Diploma in Legal Practice.
-Recognised by the Legal Practice Board of Western Australia, this course is the first specialised PLT program to be directly delivered by a WA university.
-Together, the two qualifications satisfy the academic and practical legal training requirements to qualify for admission to the legal profession in WA.
+You can complete your entire pathway to legal practice through Curtin.
+Our Graduate Diploma in Legal Practice is recognised by the Legal Practice Board of Western Australia, and is the first Practical Legal Training (PLT) program to be directly delivered by a WA university.

 What jobs can the Law course lead to?